Kong/docs.konghq.com/app/enterprise/2.2.x/property-reference.md

 Kong Manager Authentication Plugin Name

-Here you may secure access to Kong Manager by specifying an authentication plugin to use.
+Secures access to Kong Manager by specifying an authentication plugin to use.

 Supported Plugins: